Talks programme for 2023

 Wednesday 13 December, 7.15 for 7.30pm

-Peter Morris and Magda Wheatley will present the annual Christmas Quiz - followed by nibbles.
+Peter Morris and Magda Wheatley presented the annual Christmas Quiz - followed by nibbles.

 Share by: